WoozyMasta/Switchy/README.md

 To run Switchy automatically:

 1. Press **Win+R**, type `shell:startup`, and press Enter.
-1. Create a shortcut to `Switchy.exe` in that folder.
+1. Create a shortcut to `switchy.exe` in that folder.

 > [!NOTE]
 > For keyboard switching to work inside programs